Greece loosens capital restrictions on businesses

 The banks' three-weeks shutdown has cost Greek businesses 3 billion euros, said the head of Athens Chamber of Commerce and Industry Constantinos Michalos, with many firms warning of closures as a result of the capital curbs.

-Greece has approved requests for money transfers totaling 1.585 billion euros from June 29 to July 23, much of it earmarked for energy imports, according to the Bank of Greece on Friday.
+Greece has approved requests for money transfers totalling 1.585 billion euros from June 29 to July 23, much of it earmarked for energy imports, according to the Bank of Greece on Friday.

 (Reporting by Lefteris Papadimas and Karolina Tagaris; Writing by Angeliki Koutantou; Editing by Ingrid Melander and Alison Williams)